InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 + `HostPath` Fill in the path to a directory.
 The setting remains editable after the creation.

->By default, for the sake of security, this option is disabled by default.
+>By default, for the sake of security, this option is disabled.
 Please contact InfuseAI to enable it.

 ---